stlidsd/courseVKed_manualQA/README.md

 # courseVKed_manualQA
-a repository that contains all homework from course VK Education "Manual testing"
+a repository that contains all homeworks from course VK Education "Manual testing"